sumwale/ybox/README.md

 - install [simple-term-menu](https://pypi.org/project/simple-term-menu/),
   [tabulate](https://pypi.org/project/tabulate/) and
-  [packaging](https://pypi.org/project/packaging/),  either from your distribution repository, if available, else: `pip install simple-term-menu packaging tabulate` (obviously you will need `pip` itself to be installed which should be in your distribution repositories e.g. ubuntu/debian have it as `python3-pip`)
+  [packaging](https://pypi.org/project/packaging/),  either from your distribution repository, if available, else: `pip install --user simple-term-menu packaging tabulate` (obviously you will need `pip` itself to be installed which should be in your distribution repositories e.g. ubuntu/debian have it as `python3-pip`)